Multiple Sensor Interface by the same hardware to USB and serial connection: Discussion

 \subsection{Future Work}

-Further work related to the content/topic and the sensor interface circuit could be developing a better understanding/prediction of why/when the Multiple-Sensor Interface with inductive sensor changes from working as Pierce Oscillator to Schmitt-Trigger Oscillator depending on the values of $C_1$ and $C_2$ capacitors (whose values can be adjusted by jumpers JP.A and JP.B).
-Also the Multiple-Sensor Interface with inductive sensor as Schmitt-Trigger Oscillator was only analyzed using the approximate model, however it should be possible to obtain $L_s(f)$ (as Schmitt-Trigger Oscillator) using transient circuit analysis, just like it was done for resistive sensor and capacitive sensor.
+Further work related to the sensor interface circuit may be developing a better understanding/prediction of why/when the Multiple-Sensor Interface with inductive sensor changes from working as Pierce oscillator to Schmitt-trigger oscillator depending on the values of $C_1$ and $C_2$ capacitors (whose values can be adjusted by jumpers JP.A and JP.B).
 Other future work, outside the scope of this article, could be characterizing, testing, and comparing this sensor interface circuit for specific sensor types and/or applications, thus allowing a performance comparison with other technologies on specific use cases.